 The Legal Advisory Panel (LAP) provides legal support and advice to the committees and the Policy Advisory Panel, the Secretariat and other bodies of IALA.

-A committee’s progress with its work and achievement of its deliverables should be reported to the Council and the Policy Advisory Panel at regular intervals.
+A committee’s progress with its work and achievement of its deliverables shall be reported to the Council and the Policy Advisory Panel at regular intervals.

 External bodies